dcasota/photonos-scripts/README.md

 -
 This study script makes Microsoft Powershell Core available on Photon OS by using Mono with Nuget.

-Installing PowerShell Core on Photon OS does not built-in register PSGallery or nuget.org as source provider.
-One way to accomplish it is using a tool from the Microsoft open source Nuget ecosystem.
+It uses a tool from the Microsoft open source Nuget ecosystem.
 See https://docs.microsoft.com/en-us/nuget/policies/ecosystem, https://docs.microsoft.com/en-us/nuget/nuget-org/licenses.nuget.org

 The tool called nuget.exe is Windowsx86-commandline-only.
 See https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools
-"The nuget.exe CLI, nuget.exe, is the command-line utility for Windows that provides all NuGet capabilities;" "it can also be run on Mac OSX and Linux using Mono with some limitations."
+"The nuget.exe CLI, nuget.exe, is the command-line utility for Windows that provides ALL NUGET CAPABILITIES;" "it can also be run on Mac OSX and Linux using Mono with some limitations."

 The script downloads all necessary prerequisites (tools, Mono, Nuget.exe) and builds the Mono software.
 It installs